 Misty Meadows has zero tolerance for abusive language or behavior and prejudice based on race, ethnicity, culture, sex, sexual identity, religion, politics.
 Any student, faculty or staff member or guest displaying any of the aforementioned intolerances will be counseled by Wendy Fogg.
 If resolution is not achieved, the perpetrator will be expelled from the program, class or workshop, the Misty Meadows property and any educational obligation of Misty Meadows to the perpetrating student will be terminated with no chance for tuition refunds.

 In the event of any student/student, student/faculty or student/staff conflict within the herbal apprenticeship program, the student is encouraged to seek the advice of their faculty advisor.
-If resolution is not achieved, the faculty advisor or the student or staff or all/both will seek counsel of Program Director Wendy Fogg who will determine the next course of action.
-Students other than those enrolled in the herbal apprenticeship program will notify Wendy Fogg directly with any grievance.
+If a resolution is not achieved, the faculty advisor or the student or staff or all/both will seek the counsel of Program Director Wendy Fogg in writing who will make a final determination.
+Students other than those enrolled in the herbal apprenticeship program will notify Wendy Fogg directly with any grievance in writing.

 TRANSFER OF CREDITS